 - The expansion of the regional job market and the increased need for affordable employment transportation;

 - The proactive coordination of services with employment agencies, local employers, human service agencies, and potential customers;

 - The aggressive efforts to gain capital and operating funds from various organizations such as the Mississippi Department of Transportation and other local municipalities.

 Cost of Services

-DARTS charges minimal fees for both their one and two-way trips.
-Persons scheduling pre-arranged and reoccurring trips sometimes ride at no cost.
-Because of the great need for the services offered by DARTS in some cases patron fares are paid by the Department of Human Services, Medicaid, or Medicare.
+DARTS charges varying fees for both their one and two-way trips.
+Because of the great need for the services offered by DARTS, in some cases, patron fares are paid by the Department of Human Services, Medicaid, or Medicare.
 In addition, senior citizens who utilize DARTS transportation system often receive special discounts as a result of supplements offered by their county governments.

-DARTS serves people, groups, and businesses representing all ages, genders, economic, social and ethical backgrounds.
+DARTS serves people, groups, and businesses representing all ages, genders, economic, social, and ethnic backgrounds.